sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 52. ### What are the advantages of React?
+    Below are the list of main advantages of React,

     1. Increases the application's performance with *Virtual DOM*.
     2. JSX makes code easy to read and write.